What to Do for Free in San Francisco

 Go to Musée Mécanique

-Although it won’t be free to play all of the games, you can come and see them all without paying a dime.
-That being said, we definitely recommend bringing some pocket change in the event that you want to try some of the historic machines for yourself.
+Although it won’t be free to play all of the games, you can come and see them all without paying a dime, though playing a few games is inexpensive.

 Prices for each machine range from 1¢ – $1, with the average price being either 25¢ or 50¢ per play.